-As a young parent, you probably can’t imagine parting ways with your newborn even for a few hours.
+As a new parent, you probably can’t imagine parting ways with your newborn even for a few hours.
 While those few first months you will be able to tend to your baby day and night,, the time will come when you will have to get back to work.
 After all, those diapers and formula are not going to pay for themselves.
 You know how hard separating from your baby will be – just imagine how hard it will be for them.
 However, this is quite a normal and healthy process, one that all babies go through.
 The only thing you can do is find some useful tips to help you reduce separation anxiety in babies, which we are more than happy to give!

 Find a babysitter